noamshamir/chopsticks/README.md

 ### Pruning

-Without pruning, this task is too large for a laptop to compute.
+Without pruning, this task is too large for a laptop to reasonably compute.
 The main pruning method in this algorithm is remembering all previously calculated positions and their score using a dictionary, so that when a previously solved position is run into, it doesn't need to be recalculated.
 This also applies to all types reversals to a position, with appropriate modifications to the move and score.